orlagh-sweeney/we-ride-cycling-club/README.md

 - The reset button clears the form.
 - The hover effect added to buttons and text fields highlights functionality for the user.

+### Bugs
+- Video not playing on deployed site:
+    - After deploying my project the video on about.html did not work.
+I raised a query in Slack where it was highlighted that I used an absolute filepath rather than a relative filepath.
+I fixed the filepath and the issue was resolved.

 ## Finished Product
+- The live link to the completed product can be found here: https://orlagh-sweeney.github.io/we-ride-cycling-club/index.html

 ## Deployment
 The website was developed in Gitpod.
 It was then commited and pushed to GitHub.